 - respond to challenges to the environment

 - support the delivery of good quality and affordable homes

 These priorities have been set for at least a five year period with a review at the end of the five years, or sooner should external circumstances dictate.

-The Council is organised into six Service Directorates, each of which deliver a range of services.
+The Council is organised into seven Service Directorates, each of which deliver a range of services.
 The directorates are: